The Importance of Candidate Relationships

 Understanding your candidate journey

-To help maintain positive candidate relationships it’s important to understand the candidate journey through their eyes.
+To help maintain positive candidate relationships is important to understand the candidate journey through their eyes.
 A candidate’s journey is all encompassing and should include everything from their first interaction, through to application, shortlisting, interview, and any resulting decision.
 It should also take into account any move from active to passive and vice-versa.
 The aim is to map each stage and understand how your candidate may be feeling, what they might need, and what they might be missing.
 This will help you to nurture them through each stage, and build a positive relationship.

 Engage with your talent pools in a meaningful way